ARC FLASH PROTECTION

 employees exposed to the potential Arc Flash hazards where the risk is high and the

 incident energy is greater than 8,7 Cal/cm2 or where the incident energy is not

 When wearing CAT 4 make sure that the PPE

-is on good working order i.e. no tears, rips or damage to any seam or stitching
+is in good working order, i.e., no tears, rips or damage to any seam or stitching

 Do not make any modifications to the PPE

-and only wash then with soap i.e. no softeners or bleach to be used.
+and only wash them with soap, i.e., no softeners or bleach.

 high risk tasks that require (Cat 4) are